haileysiwek/Happy-Plants/README.md

 </figure>

 ## 3.4 Use Case Diagram
 This section contains a use case diagram for the Happy Plants app system.
 Figure 5 shows the various cases in which the app user can utilize the Happy Plants application to meet their plants needs and find new plants to add to their home.
+These cases include being able to find desired plants, searcing by name, family, and location.
 <figure style="text-align: center;">
     <img src="images/Activity Diagram.png" alt="Activity Diagram">
     <figcaption>Figure 5: Use Case Diagram</figcaption>